chsuong/starter-hugo-academic/content/_index.md

     content:
       title: Selected Presentations
       text: |-
+        North American Meeting of the Peace Science Society (International), Washington University in St. Louis,  2023 (Scheduled)

         Journeys in World Politics Workshop, University of Wisconsin, Madison, 2023 (Scheduled)

         Workshop on Diplomats and Bureaucrats in International Relations, Niehaus Center for Globalization and Governance, Princeton University, 2023